 It’s free to join and you’ll receive money off your MOT, a free car health check and a welcome voucher that can be spent on any Halfords product or service.

 Or choose our Premium membership for a small monthly fee (or a one-off payment) to unlock exclusive member pricing on all motoring products and services online and across our stores, garages and Halfords Mobile Experts, as well as a variety of other benefits that will help you to keep moving for less.

 With so much to enjoy, this is too good an opportunity to miss!

 Join the Halfords Motoring Club today at www.halfords.com/motoring-club.

-We hope these tips help to keep your kids entertained during long journeys (and help to take the stress out of process for you!).
-If you need any staycation essentials for when you reach your destination, like camping supplies, tent, roof boxes and bike racks, then you head on over to Halfords.com.
+We hope these tips help to keep your kids entertained during long journeys (and help to take the stress out of the process for you!)
+If you need any holiday essentials for when you reach your destination, like camping supplies, tents, roof boxes and bike racks, then you head on over to Halfords.com.

-If you want a super summer staycation, you want Halfords.
+If you want a super summer getaway, you want Halfords.